Ross VerHeul – PhD Candidate

 My graduate research has been guided by the mentorship of Prof. David H. Thompson (Department of Chemistry), located in the Bindley Bioscience Center of Purdue University’s Discovery Park.
 The scope of my overall research interests stems from a desire to address meaningful scientific problems by assimilating previously unlinked ideas and technologies from various disciplines.
 More specifically, my current research includes:

-• Developing novel polymer-based carriers for nucleic acid/drug delivery
+• Developing self-assembling polymer-based carriers for nucleic acid/drug delivery

 • Utilizing continuous and segmented flow microfluidics to design new methods to rationally control nanoparticle assembly and properties